hanumantmk/EncodedValue/README.md

 Additionally, classes may be placed on top of the same memory safely, since reads and writes are via the same type and cannot alias.

-A future expansion of this work might include annotations for endianness conversions or mutex inclusion for shared memory concurrency.

 Features
 --------

-* Special Pointer and Reference types
+### Special Pointer and Reference types

+Traits available to all types:

+* pointer semantics
+  * ++, --, etc.
+  * pointer movements increment by memory based size of the target
+* ::Reference type returns by operator \*() and operator []()
+  * operator &(), giving back the pointer type

-  * Pointer< Type >
+Pointer< Type >

 * wraps a basic type
 * Template Args
   * Type - the underlying type
 * ::Reference
   * acts as the underlying type
   * has value semantics (all assignment overloads)

-  * BitFieldPointer< Type, Base, offset, bits >
+BitFieldPointer< Type, Base, offset, bits >
 * wraps bitfield access
 * Template Args
   * Type - the return type of the value
   * Base - the type of the underlying integer field that the bitfield is backed by.
   * offset - number of shifts to the pointed bits
   * bits - size of the bitfield
 * ::Reference
   * acts as the underlying type
   * value semantics are like the standard Pointer, but generate bit necessary bit arithmetic

-  * PPSPointer< Type >
+PPSPointer< Type >
 * wraps Portable Packed Struct access
 * Template Args
   * Type - the PPS class
 * ::Reference
   * The actual PPS class

-* python based description of a packed struct
+### python based description of a packed struct

-  * descriptions can include:
+descriptions can include:
 * bitfields
 * unions
 * arrays
 * nested structs (largely for layout in unions)

+generates c++ class on top of pointer and reference types
+* Base class type, which contains
+  * ::Value - a type which implements accessors on top of a char[], so actually owns the associated memory.
+  * ::Reference - implemented on a char \*.
+I.e. points to memory managed
+    somewhere else.
 * generated classes provide accessor methods:
   * for the class:
-    * size() - size of the underlying memory in bytes
+    * \_size - size of the underlying memory in bytes
     * zero() - zero the underlying memory
     * ptr() - the root pointer
   * for provided fields:
-    * VALUE() - returns a Pointer< T > ::Reference
+    * for regulard fields, returns a Pointer< T > ::Reference
     * for array fields, returns one of the Pointer's
     * for bit fields, returns a BitFieldPointer< ... >
-    * for portable packed struct, returns a PPSPointer< T > ::Reference.
-Which is a PPS.
-These work in arrays with indexing and pointer arithmetic.
+    * for portable packed struct, returns a pps::Reference

 <h2><a name="meta_pointer">Meta Pointer</a></h2>